Toshiba says chip unit pact delayed as talks with preferred bidder ongoing

-TOKYO, June 28 Japan's Toshiba Corp said on Wednesday it had not yet reached a final agreement with the preferred bidder for its chip unit as negotiations with several of the parties that make up the consortium were still ongoing.
+TOKYO Japan's Toshiba Corp (6502.T) said on Wednesday it had not yet reached a final agreement with the preferred bidder for its chip unit as negotiations with several of the parties that make up the consortium were still ongoing.

 Toshiba said in a statement that it aimed to reach an agreement as soon as possible.